visserle/AnkiOps/ankiops/collab/resources/README.md

 ## Maintain this deck as a publisher

-Before inviting subscribers, replace the opening paragraph with information specific to this deck:

-- Describe its topics, intended audience, and prerequisite knowledge.
-- Name its sources or credits and explain which issues and contributions you accept.

-Remove this checklist after updating the paragraph.

 Review incoming changes through GitHub pull requests.
 After merging a pull request, update your local subscription before making more edits:

 ```bash